jiazheng-xing/Jiazheng-Xing.github.io/_pages/about.md

 # 🎖 Selected Honors and Awards
 - *2024.12* Huawei Elite Scholarship.
-- *2023.12* National Scholarship, Ministry of Education of China (graduate stage in ZJU).
+- *2023.12* National Scholarship, Ministry of Education of China (graduate stage).
-- *2021.06* Outstanding Graduates of Chongqing University.
-- *2020.12* National Scholarship, Ministry of Education of China (undergraduate stage in CQU).
+- *2020.12* National Scholarship, Ministry of Education of China (undergraduate stage).
-- *2020.06* Outstanding Student of Chongqing.
+- *2020.06* Provincial Outstanding Student Award.
 - *2019.11* Second Prize in National Mathematical Modeling Contest.
 - *2019.11* First Prize in the Provincial Division of the National Mathematical Competition for College Students.
 - *2019.06* Second Prize in the Provincial Division of the National Mechanics Competition for College Students.